Lawn-to-Garden - Landscape Design Assistance Pilot Program

 The Long Beach Water Department (LBWD) is proud to announce a new opportunity for our local landscape designers to participate in a new landscape design reimbursement pilot program.

-On July 1, 2018, LBWD will begin accepting applications for its new Lawn-to Garden Program.
+Back on July 1st, 2018, LBWD began accepting applications for its new Lawn-to Garden Program.
 This new program was designed with the objective of enhancing the value of the program to customers and the community while achieving environmental benefits in addition to water conservation.
 While the design requirements of the original Lawn-to-Garden program will remain intact, there are a few new core design requirements that will come into effect for all projects with applications submitted after July 1.

 Effective July 1, 2018, the Lawn-to-Garden Program will require the following in all designs: